urbandroid-team/sleep-captcha-support/README.md

 ```

 When CaptchaSupport object is created you can
-* check in which mode (Preview, Configuration, Operational) is catcha running by CaptchaSupport.getMode()
+* check in which mode (Preview, Configuration, Operational) is captcha running by CaptchaSupport.getMode()
 or CaptchaSupport.isPreviewMode(), isOperationalMode(), isConfigurationMode()
 * get difficulty (1-5) - use CaptchaSupport.getDifficulty()
 * set up time remaining listener